COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ### Collaboration Highlights
 - All members participated in at least one **peer review** through GitHub Pull Requests
 - Improved coordination using shared GitHub Projects board and Discord communication channel
-- I do not know what to write here, please make up something (Kevin)

 ### Peer Evaluations
 | Reviewer | Reviewee | Focus Area |